theJohnnyBrown/edx-platform/docs/en_us/course_authors/source/creating_content/create_video.rst

         * If your transcript uses the .sjson format, do not use this setting.
           For more information, see :ref:`Steps for sjson files`.

-        * If you want to provide a transcript in a format such as .txt or .pdf, do not use this setting to upload the transcript.
+        * If you want to provide a transcript in a format such as .pdf, do not use this setting to upload the transcript.
 For more information, see :ref:`Additional Transcripts`.